music dictionary : Ad - Ad

 adeguato(Italian) adequate, consistent (conforms)

-Adel(German m.) nobility, for example mit Adel (German: in a lofty style)
+Adel(German m.) aristocracy, nobility, for example mit Adel (German: in a lofty style)

 Adelantado(Spanish m.) the governor of a (Spanish) province, a grandee (hence any figure of importance)